 We rented a moped for the day to drive to take in the sights.
 Our planned path looked like a figure 8 that followed around the two volcano island.
 Alvaro and Perrine, a couple we met the day before, joined us for the ride.
 Alvaro is from Spain and Perrine is from Belgium and they have been traveling for a year.

 We rented the mopeds from Charlie, the owner of the hostel where we were staying.
 He told us that the mopeds should have no problems going around both volcanoes.
 He wove his hand dismissively as if asking about road conditions was silly.
 His mopeds would have no issues with gravel roads.

 I love the feeling of riding bicycles and motorcycles.
 A moped was close enough for me, especially for this tiny island.
 The wind gushing by feels like freedom.
 The looming figure of Volcan Concepcion with its changing wisps of clouds clinging to the top was a constant sight to our right.
 Soon we were on the far side of the volcano where the road turned to dirt.
 Large rocks jutting from the ground and ruts decorate much of the road.

-On one particular downhill we hit a sand pit.
-The bike began to slide and the front tire hit a jutting rock.
-This is where the bike turned and spewed us onto the ground.
-Thankfully we were going slow and didn’t slide too far for major injury.
-I felt fine and Trin said he was fine but I saw a lot of blood on his leg.
+On one particular downhill, we hit a sandpit.
+The bike began to slide and the front tire hit a rock.
+The bike jackknifed and spewed us onto the ground.
+Thankfully we were going slow enough to avoid major injury.
+I stood and then ran over to Trin.
+He assured me that he was fine but I saw a lot of blood on his leg.

 San Domingo is said to be the best beach on the island.
 We went for a swim.
-Trin hoping to get more of the dirt out of his wounds.
+Trin hoped to get more of the dirt out of his wounds.
 It was shallow for quite a ways and the waves were calm.
 It made for a nice swim on a decent beach.